baikaihao/KeyMapper/README.md

-# KeyMapper
-a easy small MacOS app for Windows users who prefer to use ctrl+c instead of command+c all supported by Gemini including README 😆

 # KeyMapper for macOS
+an easy small MacOS app for Windows users who prefer to use ctrl+c instead of command+c all supported by Gemini including README 😆
 ---

 ## English Version